17 Mar Adjacent Segment Disc Disease After Spine Fusion

 - Pain and numbness that radiates to the arms or legs

 Since this condition occurs while a patient is recovering from spine surgery, it can be difficult to differentiate between symptoms of adjacent disc disease and pain from the surgery itself.

 Prevention & Treatment Options

 Treatment options for adjacent segment disc disease vary widely.
 Some patients find adequate relief from conservative treatment options like pain medication, physical therapy, or injections.
 If the condition progresses and the spinal joints continue to degenerate, another surgery may be required to prevent serious issues.
 Perhaps the best treatment option is prevention.
 Electing to undergo a total disc replacement using Inspired Spine’s surgical techniques, rather than a spinal fusion, may reduce the risk of adjacent segment disease.

-Inspired Spine’s minimally invasive surgical techniques have been developed to reduce the risk of adjacent segment disc disease in patients.
+Inspired Spine’s minimally invasive keyhole surgical techniques have been developed to reduce the risk of adjacent segment disc disease in patients.
 These procedures offer unprecedented, short operating times and smaller incisions, which means less risk for the patient.
 Learn more about our procedures by reading our FAQs, or find an Inspired Spine provider in your area using our search tool.